VanTamNguyen/Java-Backend/security.md

 # Security

 ### 1. Asymmetric (public key) encryption and digital signature
-    First, note that, here I just provide an abstraction about public key encryption to understand something (concepts) below (like JSON Web Token).
+    First, note that, here I just provide an abstraction of public key encryption to understand
+    something (concepts) below (like JSON Web Token).
 To fully understand this topic I will study *cryptography* in another github repository(course).